Ishantdebugs/Network-Security-Assessment-using-Nmap/README.md

 # Basic Network Security Assessment using Nmap

 ## Overview
-This project demonstrates a basic network security assessment performed using Nmap.
+# Network Security Assessment using Nmap

-The goal is to identify open ports, running services, and evaluate the security posture of the target system.
+This project demonstrates a practical network security assessment using Nmap, focusing on service enumeration, SMB analysis, and basic vulnerability evaluation in a controlled lab environment.

 ---